Some templates share a grid/list style for their Blog Pages. This design gives you two options for displaying your blog posts:

 Choose a layout

-You can set your Blog Page to grid or stacked and switch between the styles any time.
+You can set your Blog Page to grid or list and switch between the styles any time.
 This setting applies to all Blog Pages on your site.
-This means if you have multiple Blog Pages, it isn't possible to use some grid and some stacked.
-To set all Blog Pages on your site to the grid or stacked layout:
+This means if you have multiple Blog Pages, it isn't possible to use some grid and some list.
+To set all Blog Pages on your site to the grid or list layout:

 - Go to your Blog Page.